junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 It tastes salty and tears, but they continue.

 Dean feels the familiar electrical warmth running through his veins.
-But this time, instead of the energy pulse pushing into Cas, he feels the flow running from Cas, mingling into his, melting inside him.
+But this time, instead of the energy pulse pushing into Cas, he feels the flow running from Cas, mingling with his, melting inside him.

-He hears Balthazar gasps behind them.
+He hears Balthazar gasp behind them.

 "It's not polite to stare," Dean makes an effort to pull apart, speaking as his forehead pressed against Cas's.